Executive Certificate in Leadership

 - Explore the relationship between collaboration and innovation through a preliminary introduction to design thinking

-- Examine course themes within the context of your organizational and professional priorities
+- Examine course themes within the context of organizational and professional priorities

 Decision Making & Creative Problem Solving

 Decision-making is a fundamental skill for individuals at all levels of an organization.
 The importance of being able to make well informed, timely, and strategic decisions is essential to organizational success and high performance.
-This Course will examine decision-making and creative problem solving skills and techniques, and move the participants through practical applications to enhance their skills.
+This course examines decision-making and creative problem solving skills and techniques, and moves the participants through practical applications to enhance their skills.

-- Have a better understanding of a rational problem solving process and their current skill level and preferred style.
+- Have a better understanding of a rational problem solving process and one's current skill level and preferred style.

-- Understand various conflict resolution strategies and their preferred method of dealing with interpersonal conflict.
+- Understand various conflict resolution strategies and one's preferred method of dealing with interpersonal conflict.

 - Understand the relationship between problem solving frameworks and resolving conflict in the workplace in an optimal manner.

 - Develop an ability to recognize and remove perceptual blocks in order to effectively resolve issues in the workplace

 In today's competitive marketplace, businesses and organizations need to innovate not only in terms of new products and services, but also in the ways they design processes, practices and business models to compete in increasingly global markets.
 This course first debunks the myth of innovation by establishing what innovation “is” and “is not”.
 From this definition, leading innovation systems are examined and best practices established.
 Various innovations are then examined and benchmarked against these best practices in an effort to identify, shape and develop breakthrough products, services, processes and practices.

 - Recognize various types of innovation: product, process, service and business model innovation

 - Appreciate the innovation spectrum: sustaining innovation versus radical innovation

 - Know when and where to use innovation systems, tools and methods